Mia1011/project-tech_salary/README.md

-# Tech Company Salary-based Analysis Project
+# Data Analysis of Tech Salary with R
 This project aims to explore the reasons influencing salaries within the tech industry.
 By analyzing a dataset from an anonymous tech company, we delve into the correlations and patterns between salary levels and various factors.

 ## Background